10 Mistakes You’re Making with Antibacterial Wipes

 We know you're using lots of them right now, but make sure you're using them right!

 People can’t get enough antibacterial wipes right now as they’re reevaluating their cleaning regimens.
 Even the less-germophobic of us might be scrubbing down every surface in our homes.
 But… should we?
 Of course, it’s important to keep things clean, but if you’re making any of these mistakes with antibacterial wipes, you could be sabotaging your cleaning process.
-There are actually some mistakes you’re making while cleaning with bleach, too.

 Using it for more than one thing

 It may seem less wasteful, not to mention easier, to use a single wipe on several different things; for instance, using only one or two wipes to clean your whole kitchen.
 But there are a couple of reasons you shouldn’t do this.
 “One wipe should be used per area,” says Kathy Turley, director of marketing at Home Clean Heroes.
 “You don’t want to use the same wipe to clean the toilet handle and then use it on the front doorknob.”
 Thinking about that example seems obvious, but it applies across the board.
 Using the same wipe for multiple surfaces can spread germs and dirt from one space to another.
 Not to mention, a single antibacterial wipe likely doesn’t have enough power to effectively clean several different surfaces.
-Also, avoid these other cleaning mistakes you make that make your home dirty.

 Not reading the label